repobee/repobee/docs/configuration.rst

 Configuration
 *************
-``repobee`` *must* be configured with a mandatory environment variable (see oauth_).
-Additionally, some of the command line parameters can be pre-configured with e.g. the GitHub instances' API url and the target organization's name (see `config`_).
+RepoBee does not *have* to be configured as all arguments can be provided on the command line, but doing so becomes very tedious, very quickly.
+It's typically a good idea to at least configure the oauth_, as well as the GitHub base url (for the API) and your GitHub username (see config_).

 .. important::